 Local contractor Nate Ball of Ball Design & Build prepped the site and put in the foundation.
 After Unity had assembled the weathertight shell of the house on site, Nate’s crew took over to finish the exterior and interior.

 Because both Adam and Dani are handy, they opted to do some of the finish work themselves.
-They tiled the backsplash above the stove, wired lights for the cabinets, built the sliding barn doors in the master suite, constructed the dining table and other pieces of furniture, and built the large deck at the rear of the house.
+They tiled the backsplash above the stove, wired lights for the cabinets, built the sliding barn doors in the bedroom suite, constructed the dining table and other pieces of furniture, and built the large deck at the rear of the house.

 Total Living Area: 2,775 SF